mne-tools/mne-python/doc/development/roadmap.rst

 Other related issues: :gh:`6290`, :gh:`7671`, :gh:`8026`, :gh:`8724`, :gh:`9045`,
 and PRs: :gh:`6609`, :gh:`6629`, :gh:`6672`, :gh:`6673`, :gh:`8397`, :gh:`8892`.

-3D visualization
-^^^^^^^^^^^^^^^^
-Historically we have used Mayavi for 3D visualization, but have faced limitations and challenges with it.
-We should work to use some other backend (e.g., PyVista) to get major improvements, such as:

-1. *Proper notebook support (through ``ipyvtklink``)* (complete; updated to use ``trame``)
-2. *Better interactivity with surface plots* (complete)
-3. Time-frequency plotting (complementary to volume-based :ref:`time-frequency-viz`)
-4. Integration of multiple functions as done in ``mne_analyze``, e.g., simultaneous source estimate viewing, field map viewing, head surface display, etc. These are all currently available in separate functions, but we should be able to combine them in a single plot as well.

-The meta-issue for tracking to-do lists for surface plotting is :gh:`7162`.

 Modernization of realtime processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^